Amandeep2230/BikeRidesAnalysis/README.md

 <h1>Bike Rides Analysis </h1>
 The report provides in-depth analysis of a London based bike rides dataset over a span of 2 years.
-This will help in decision making for a bike rental company to launch and plan their rental programs based on various factors.<br>
+This will help in decision making for a bike rental company to launch and plan their rental programs based on various factors.

 ![Dashboard](https://github.com/Amandeep2230/BikeRidesAnalysis/assets/66684807/9c57c8fe-7b6f-4b76-83ca-254547db6393)